miguel-guerrero/slingshot/test_trip/README.md

 # Embedding a line of python

-    % (with a space after) is to insert python code
+    % (with at LEAST ONE space afterwards) is to insert python code

-use 'end' instead of unindent when needed to resolve indentation anbiguity.
+use **'end'** instead of unindent when needed to resolve indentation anbiguity.
 For example in the following may seem ambiguous:

     % if x>0: